fuankarion/Vision17/Lab1-Linux/readme.md

 5. Crop all images to make them square using [imagemagick](http://www.imagemagick.org/script/index.php)

 ### Report
 Complete the 5 previous task/questions in a linux evirrorment (use either live cd/virtual machine/loca installation/ cloud service, it is your choice).
 DO NOT use a graphical interface to complete them.
-Give a detailed description of all the commands you used.
+Give a detailed description of all the commands you need to coplete every step.

 ## Tutorial